 The QA team will reach out to various stakeholders (Client, Business Analyst, Technical Leads, System Architects, etc) to understand the requirements in deep.

 - Functional (defining what the software must do)

 - Non-Functional (defining system performance or security availability)

-Some activities which are carried out during the requirement analysis phase are given below:
+Activities that are carried out during the requirement analysis phase

-- Identify types of tests on which QA team will perform.
+- Identify types of tests on which the QA team will perform.